temujin9/mezovy/locations/faerie lands/sundown lands.md

 # The Sundown Lands
 Like many powerful fae folk, Vasilisa has created a large array of interconnected fae realms with Create Demiplane.
-Not being able to cast Permanency herself (and not knowing the ancient ritual magic version), she has been forced to rely on enchanted wizards -- including the original Rolobo -- and what scrolls she could get hold of over the years.
+Not being able to cast Permanency herself (and disliking the time-intensive ancient ritual magic version), she has been forced to rely on enchanted wizards -- including the original Rolobo -- and what scrolls she could get hold of over the years.
 Being chaotic evil and sadistic has made it harder for her to rely on either, which is why she's trained her son by Rolobo to be a wizard.
 His efforts have improved the output, but it still grows slowly, and takes a lot more toil than she likes.
 Fae and goblin folk don't stop breeding, and even with abundant food provided, they stack up quickly (breeding is quadratic, but effort from Create Demiplane is linear, and can't be delegated).

 Typical Planar Traits
 - CL 50 Create Greater Demiplane: 1000 10f cubes, 22500gp (5BP)